mui/material-ui/docs/data/joy/customization/approaches/approaches.md

 ### Customizing theme tokens

-Joy UI's theme consists of two categories of tokens: low-level and global variant.
-Check the [theme tokens](/joy-ui/customization/theme-tokens/) article for detailed information about both.
+Joy UI's theme consists of two categories of tokens: _low-level_ and _global variant_ tokens.
+Check the [theme tokens](/joy-ui/customization/theme-tokens/) page for detailed information about both.

 Every component rely on them to define their look and feel.
 Therefore, if you want to print your own design language into Joy UI components in a scallable way, you should customize them.

 To do that, always use the `extendTheme` function as the customized tokens will be deeply merged into the default theme.
-Under the hood, Joy will convert the tokens to CSS variables, enabling you to get them through `theme.vars.*`, which is very convenient as you can use any styling solution to read those CSS vars.
+Under the hood, Joy UI will convert the tokens to CSS variables, enabling you to get them through `theme.vars.*`, which is very convenient as you can use any styling solution to read those CSS vars.

 ```js
 import { CssVarsProvider, extendTheme } from '@mui/joy/styles';